amanjpro/fengen/README.md

 2bqkn1r/2p2p1p/1p2p3/r2pP3/PbP1n1Q1/N4N2/1B1P1PPP/R3KB1R w KQk - 3 9;score:-0.940000;eval:27;qs:61,outcome:0.0
 ```

-The first part is the FEN, score is the score noted in the PGN comment of the
+- The first part is the FEN
+- `score` is the score noted in the PGN comment of the move
-move, the eval is the static eval, qs is the quiescence search result, outcome
+- `eval` is the static eval of the position
+- `qs` is the quiescence search result
-is the winner (0.0 black wins, 1.0 white wins, 0.5 is a draw).
-All of score,
+- `outcome` is the game output, (0.0 black wins, 1.0 white wins, 0.5 is a draw).

-eval and quiescence score are from white's point of view.
+All of `score`, `eval` and `qs` are from white's point of view.

-Usage:
+## Usage

 ```
 $ ./fengen -help